sanchisojeda/USPmass/README.md

 ### Input

 * Keck data: The radial velocities obtained with the keck telescope are provided as a text file with 7 columns, that can be easily read into python using the read_table command.

+### Output

+* The semi-amplitude of the RV signal, from which the mass of the planet can be easily obtained.
+Each script outputs its own value

+### Main scripts:

+Each of the script follows the same pattern, the keck data is read and a series of observations are selected, an algorithm is applied to obtain the semi-amplitude of the radial velocity signal, and a final value (with associated uncertainties) is given at the end.
+The model always has the planet signal + an additional model to describe the long term variations on the Radial Velocity curve.
+The particular description for each script is in the title, in the form of:

+* AlldataXXX: all the RVs are used in the analysis
+** yyyGaussianPeriodic: Gaussian process fit with a periodic Kernel ** yyyGaussianQuasiPeriodic: Guassian process fit with an additional exponential kernel for quasiperiodicity ** yyyGaussianQuasiPeriodicLogs: Same as before, but using the log of the hyperparameters for better convergence ** yyyOnePeriod: One sinusoidal to represent the activity ** yyyPolynomial: A second order polynomial to represent the activity ** yyyThreeHarmonics: Three sinusoids with periods equal to Prot, Prot/2 and Prot/3 ** yyyThreePeriods: Three sinusoids with independent periods ** yyyThreePeriodsMCMC: Same as the one above but using a full MCMC to estimate uncertainties ** yyyTwoPeriods: Only two sinusoids with independent periods
+* SimpleMassXXX: Simple polynomial fit only using part of the dataset ** yyyWeek1: Only uses the first week of intense observations ** yyyWeek2: Only uses the second week of intense observations ** yyyTwoWeeks: Uses both weeks with an independent polynomial for each one.

+## Comparison folder:

+In this folder there is only one notebook, "PlanetComparison", where a pandas dataframe is defined with all the information about all the planets smaller than twice the size of Earth published to date, including the one analyzed in here.
+The dataframe structure permits queries in very simple terms, and to also plot some variables againts the other with Matplotlib.
+This book also shows that KOI1169b is the hottest rocky planet discovered to date.